Orthogonal-Research-Lab/Meta-Interdisciplinarity/README.md

 * Twitter thread: Michael Nielsen, field and problem finding ([Twitter thread](https://twitter.com/michael_nielsen/status/1020717496301772802)).

-i) "make progress on big problems that are more or less obvious to everyone"
+* Quote from Twitter thread on problem-finding: "make progress on big problems that are more or less obvious to everyone".

 * recent example (April 2019): "Machine Behavior" -- Nature, doi:10.1038/s41586-019-1138-y.